G-Core/gcore-videoplayer-js/packages/player/docs/api/player.nerdstats.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-`PLUGIN` that displays useful network-related statistics.
+`PLUGIN` that displays useful statistics regarding the playback as well as the network quality estimation.

 **Signature:**